-Prospective candidates for graduation in a summer term or a fall semester are eligible to participate in the corresponding fall commencement ceremony.
-Likewise, prospective candidates for graduation in a spring semester are eligible to participate in the corresponding spring commencement ceremony.
+Prospective candidates for graduation in a fall or spring semester are eligible to participate in the corresponding semester commencement ceremony.
+Prospective candidates for graduation in a summer term are eligible to participate in the following fall semester commencement ceremony.

 Graduate students registered at the 11th week of a semester for courses/thesis/final project necessary to complete their degree requirements may participate in commencement at the end of that semester, unless the college/school notifies the Office of the Registrar that graduation will be delayed because of lack of progress on the thesis/final project.